Let Go of Being a Control Freak!!

 So, what can a control freak do to only control the things they can control?

-As a coach I believe that coachable people are whole and resourceful, and that awareness is the key to making better decisions.
+As a coach, I believe that coachable people are whole and resourceful, and that awareness is the key to making better decisions.
 So, now that you are aware of what being a control freak means, what it is, how you got that way, how it affects your life and the people around you, what are you going to do about it?
+It is in your control to be more peaceful.

 Ask yourself, what do I truly have control over?
 What do I need to let go of controlling?
 Am I willing to let it go?
-Don’t let fear guide you, let the promise of a more fulfilling more purposeful life be your guide.
+Don’t let fear guide you; let the promise of a more fulfilling, more purposeful, more peaceful life be your guide.

 With Love,